saiprasadreddy33/user-directory-search/frontend/README.md

 # User Directory

 The User Directory Frontend is a React-based application that allows users to search, filter, and view a list of users.
-It provides a clean and responsive interface for interacting with the user data.
+It provides a clean and responsive interface for interacting with the user data

 ## Features